 7. Send Email From a Different Email Address

-Gmail has a neat feature that allows its users to send emails from different emails through the same inbox.
-This is different from the multiple Gmail accounts because it allows you to use any email ID, not just the Google one.
+Gmail has a neat feature that allows users to send emails from different email accounts through the same inbox.
+This differs from having multiple Gmail accounts because it will enable you to use any email ID, not just the Google one.

 To set it up: